abhishreepanwar/SkillSync/README.md

 - **Charts**: Powered by Chart.js
 - **Icon Assets**: Unicode emoji for universal compatibility

-## 📞 Support

-For questions, issues, or feature requests:
-- Create an issue in the repository
-- Contact the development team
-- Check the documentation and API reference

----

 **Built with ❤️ for the developer community**